microsoft/vscode-docs/docs/terminal/basics.md

 ---
-Order: 11
+Order: 1
-Area: editor
+Area: terminal
-TOCTitle: Integrated Terminal
+TOCTitle: Terminal Basics
 ContentId: 7B4DC928-2414-4FC7-9C76-E4A13D6675FE
 PageTitle: Integrated Terminal in Visual Studio Code
 DateApproved: 7/7/2022
 MetaDescription: Visual Studio Code has an integrated terminal to enable working in your shell of choice without leaving the editor.
 ---
-# Integrated Terminal
+# Terminal Basics

 Visual Studio Code includes a fully-featured integrated terminal that conveniently starts at the root of your workspace.
 It provides integration with the editor to support features like [links](#links) and [error detection](/docs/editor/tasks.md).